Rushikesh1432/Rushikesh1432/README.md

 - 👋 Hi, I’m @Rushikesh1432
+- Doing btech in AIML from Kmit, HYD
 - 👀 I’m interested in CS
 - 🌱 I’m currently learning CS50x by Harvard University
 - 📫 How to reach me - Dm me on insta